Third Era of Northern Domination

 The Third Era of Northern Domination refers to the third period of Chinese rule in Vietnamese history.
-The era starts from the end of the Early Lý dynasty in 602 to the rise of the local Khúc family and other Viet warlords in the early 10th century, finally ending in 938 after the defeat of the Southern Han armada by the Viet leader Ngô Quyền.
+The era starts from the end of the Early Lý dynasty in 602 to the rise of the local Khúc family and other Viet warlords in the early 10th century.
+The Khúc were part of a local sinicized elite that continued to rule in the name of northern Chinese dynasties as jiedushi (military governor) despite being de facto independent.
+The Southern Han removed them from power in 930 but lost control over the region due to an uprising that culminated in their defeat at the Battle of Bạch Đằng in 938 by the Viet leader Ngô Quyền.
 This period saw three Chinese imperial dynasties rule over what is today northern Vietnam: Sui, Tang and Wu Zhou.
 The Sui dynasty ruled northern Vietnam from 602 to 618, and briefly reoccupied central Vietnam in 605.
-The successive Tang dynasty ruled northern Vietnam from 621 690, and again from 705 to 880.
+The successive Tang dynasty ruled northern Vietnam from 621 to 690, and again from 705 to 880.
 Between 690 and 705, the Tang dynasty was briefly interrupted by the Wu Zhou dynasty which maintained Chinese rule over Vietnam.

 History

 Sui rule

 By late AD 500s, Jiaozhou (northern Vietnam) was ruled autonomously by a regime of localized Chinese Early Lý dynasty.
 As the Sui dynasty consolidated power in China, Lý Phật Tử acknowledge Sui overlordship in 589.
 In 602 when Ly Phat Tu openly rebelled, Emperor Wen of Sui deployed General Liu Fang and 27,000 troops, conquering the region.
 In 605, Yang Jian pushed further south, invaded the Cham Simhapura kingdom in central Vietnam, briefly set up an administration and divided the country into 3 counties: Tỷ Ảnh, Hải Âm and Tượng Lâm.

 Liu Fang was nominated as the viceroy of Jiaozhou.
 He died while returning from Champa to the north and Qiu He (丘和) replaced him to rule the land.
 However, in 618, Emperor Gaozu of Tang overthrew the Sui dynasty and established the Tang dynasty.
 Qiu He first submitted to Xiao Xian's empire in 618, then to the Tang emperor in 622, incorporating northern Vietnam into the Tang dynasty.
 A local ruler of Jiuzhen (today's Thanh Hóa), Lê Ngọc, stayed loyal to Xiao Xian and fought against the Tang for another three years.